OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Connecting the Hardware for Host Mode

 Host mode allows you to connect up to 4 Dreamcast controllers to a PC over USB.
+This is compatible with the [flycast](https://github.com/flyinghead/flycast) emulator which will communicate with an attached VMU's screen and jump pack.

 <p align="center">
   <img src="images/schematic.png?raw=true" alt="Schematic"/>